pcg79/Reminders-Addon/README.md

     profession = Engineering and level > 101

-class, profession, and name only support equals.  level supports equal, less than, greater than, less than or equal to, and great than or equal to.
+class, profession, and name only support equals.  level and ilevel support equal, less than, greater than, less than or equal to, and great than or equal to.  self is a shortcut to "name = <name of the character that created the reminder>"

+COMMAND LINE:

+/reminders - Toggles the Reminders UI open or closed /reminders (show|open) - Opens the Reminders UI /reminders debug - Toggles debugging for the app /reminders reset - Deletes all your reminders.
+Use with caution.
+Not reversable.

 KNOWN ISSUES:

 * Weekly reset is assumed to be Tuesday which will likely cause issues internationally
+* Using a comma in your reminder message causes reminder to not get run.
+Need to either escape it or find another separator.

 TODO:

+* Add help command line msg
 * Implement "not equal to" operation
-* Implement "self" operation that just does "name = <current player name>"
 * Better frame to display reminders
 * Allow specific recipes/spells condition
 * Allow profession level condition (i.e., profession = Engineering and Engineering Level > 750)
 * A snooze
 * Escape to close
 * Add ability to sort reminder list
-* Error checking (like missing value)
+* Better error reporting